v1psta/atst/README.md

 - `SECRET_KEY`: String key which will be used to sign the session cookie.
 Should be a long string of random bytes. https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY
 - `SERVER_NAME`: Hostname for ATAT.
 Only needs to be specified in contexts where the hostname cannot be inferred from the request, such as Celery workers. https://flask.palletsprojects.com/en/1.1.x/config/#SERVER_NAME
 - `SESSION_COOKIE_NAME`: String value specifying the name to use for the session cookie. https://flask.palletsprojects.com/en/1.1.x/config/#SESSION_COOKIE_NAME
+- `SESSION_COOKIE_DOMAIN`: String value specifying the name to use for the session cookie.
+This should be set to the root domain so that it is valid for both the main site and the authentication subdomain. https://flask.palletsprojects.com/en/1.1.x/config/#SESSION_COOKIE_DOMAIN
 - `SESSION_TYPE`: String value specifying the cookie storage backend. https://pythonhosted.org/Flask-Session/
 - `SESSION_USE_SIGNER`: Boolean value specifying if the cookie sid should be signed.
 - `SQLALCHEMY_ECHO`: Boolean value specifying if SQLAlchemy should log queries to stdout.